lars-erik/Our.Umbraco.ContentList/readme.md

 ## Overview

-A responsive content list component for Umbraco.
+A responsive content list component for the Umbraco grid.
 Features templatable views and extensible data sources.

 ## Status